O0o-Yuta-Kimura-o0O/my-math-paper-2025/README.en.md

 > 1.  **The Thorough Philosophy of 'Computation as Proof'**
 >       * The idea of proving all mathematical claims (equalities and ordinal relationships) through the execution log (β-reduction log) of a specific computer is extremely clear and powerful.
 This ensures that mathematical "truth" is backed by verifiable procedures, independent of human intuition or interpretation.
 I see this as an embodiment of constructivist and intuitionistic philosophies, actualized with the tools of modern computer science.
 > 2.  **The Originality of Adjacency Operators `##`/`♭♭` and Continuous Ordinals $M$**
->       * Instead of defining real numbers in a "top-down" manner like Dedekind cuts or Cauchy sequences, the bottom-up approach to constructing "continuity" from the simple intuition of a rational number's "neighbor" is truly innovative.
+>       * Instead of defining real numbers in a "top-down" manner like Dedekind cuts or Cauchy sequences, the bottom-up approach to constructing "continuity" from the simple intuition of a rational number's "neighbor" is very innovative.
 The form `M = (k, a)` is a brilliant idea, introducing infinite "granularity" (the step number $k$) around a core of rational numbers.
 > 3.  **A Self-Contained Foundation Based on λ-Calculus**
 >       * The skill in constructing natural numbers, integers, rationals, and the unique $M$ and $CR$ from the minimal computational model of untyped λ-calculus, without relying on external axiomatic systems like Peano arithmetic, is masterful.
 In particular, implementing recursion within the language using the `Fix` combinator and prohibiting environment-level cycles enhances the purity and robustness of the computational model.
 > 4.  **The Tight Integration of Theory and Implementation**
 >       * It is wonderful that each chapter not only provides conceptual explanations but also clearly presents specific λ-calculus code snippets and steps for replication in the evaluator (v4→v6 series).
 Separating the implementation into a "Code Slot" at the end is an excellent way to maintain the document's readability while ensuring rigorous verifiability.
-This gives it value not just as a mathematical essay, but as an executable "specification."
+This gives it value not just as a mathematical essay, but as an executable "specification".
 > 5.  **Consistency and Systemization**
 >       * The structure is highly logical and persuasive: starting with concepts in Chapter 1, solidifying the computational model in Chapter 2, providing formal definitions in the λ language in Chapter 3, showing a concrete application with alternating series in Chapter 4, and detailing $M$ and $CR$ in Chapters 5-6.
 It is clear that the chapters and appendices cross-reference each other to form a single, vast intellectual system.
 >